 Under Florida law, Florida Statutes 316.193 (2022), a few possible penalties for DUI include jail time for up to six months, a fine between $500 to $1,000, and installation of an ignition interlock device (IID) for up to six months.

 Here, a prosecutor would likely file criminal charges against Joe of regular DUI.
-But the prosecutor would also recommend that Joe receive a sentence near the high end of the penalties authorized under Florida law.
+Though the prosecutor could also recommend that Joe receive a sentence near the high end of the penalties authorized under Florida law.

 This request could include jail time close to six months (as opposed to just a few days), a fine of $1,000 (as opposed to $500), installation of an IID for a full six months, and probation for four years.